 They say necessity is the mother of invention, so no one should be surprised to discover that 2020 has produced a glut of new businesses.
 When the biggest COVID-19 lockdown went into effect, many companies operating from brick-and-mortar premises had no choice but to vacate them.
-Some were able to keep going through remote working, but many couldn’t — and various jobs were lost or furloughed.
+Some could keep going through remote working, but many couldn’t — and various jobs were lost or furloughed.

 This situation had several massive consequences in the world of employment.
 Firstly, skilled professionals were stuck at home with more free time than they were used to.
-Secondly, many of them were unable to work or find conventional alternatives, leaving them in a strange limbo state.
+Secondly, many of them could not work or find conventional alternatives, leaving them in a strange limbo state.
 Thirdly, seeing so many employers toss their workers a way to protect their profitability was a stark reminder that the 9-to-5 business-standard doesn’t typically concentrate on worker protections.

 Having the time to think and the drive to get away from the risk inherent to trusting in employers, thousands of professionals decided to take the plunge and go into business for themselves.
 Some failed quickly, as it is inevitable in the entrepreneurial world — but many were able to establish stable operations, drawing upon their expertise and resources of the online world.

 Fast forward to today, and you have many of these digital lockdown business owners in exciting positions.
 They’ve shown that their business ideas work in practice, but they’re unsure how to turn them into lasting successes.
 In this post, we’re going to cover how you can upscale a digital lockdown business, making it a long-time pursuit.
 Let’s begin.